Visitors logged in to a Scrivito-based website can open pages that have been marked as restricted.

 For your website to support logging in via a visitor identity provider, three steps need to be made:

 Afterwards, only logged-in visitors are given access to website content that is flagged as restricted.
 Below, we will guide you through the first two steps, the registrations.
-Making your website fit for logging in via the IdP is covered by the corresponding API documentation.
+Making your website fit for logging in via the IdP is covered by the corresponding API documentation linked above.

 To set up an editor identity provider, only two steps are required:

-Using the Console, CMS admins and chief editors can add (invite) users as editors to the CMS, who can then log in to the corresponding website via this IdP.
-Once a user has logged in via the IdP, they are redirected to the Scrivito application.
+Using the Console, CMS admins and chief editors can add (invite) users as visitors or editors to the CMS, who can then log in to the corresponding website.
+Once a user has logged in, they are redirected to the Scrivito application.

 First, open the “Credentials” page in the Google API Console.
 On the “OAuth consent screen”, fill out the form and make sure to enter “scrivito.com” in the “Authorized domains” input field.